- Hiring based on “culture fit” has been criticized for enabling discrimination and limiting diversity.

 In the uncomfortably recent past, a phenomenon swept the world of recruitment in which individuals who were deemed a good “Culture Fit” were considered the best candidates.
+Culture fit involves evaluating potential candidates to determine the type of cultural influence they would have on the organization.
 In essence the idea was that, provided the person would fit into your team (or company “culture”), you could train them in what they were lacking.
 A well-meaning, if not slightly misguided, concept.

 However, the idea has suffered pretty critically because it actually presents an opportunity to conceal flagrant discrimination under the guise of “maintaining the culture”.
 For example, a close relative shared with me that they had recently been turned down multiple times for a position in a different team whilst working for a large pharmaceutical company because the company didn't deem them a culture fit with the younger “chattier” team members.
 Ultimately – in situations like this – qualifications, experience and ability to do the job are overlooked in favour of biased stereotypes, based on age, race, gender or any other characteristic.